ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 # Testing experimental services

-The services provided services are covered by unittests.
+The services provided are covered by unittests.
 We use GoogleTest as the testing framework and CTest as the runner.

 When adding a new service please include a unittest suite for your new service in your service PR.